 2019-2020 Progress Towards Major Goals Update the City's floodplain development regulations.
 City Council adopted Ordinance 6761 on June 1, 2020 which represents an overhaul of the City's floodplain development regulations.
 Create an outreach campaign to reduce illegal dumping in conjunction with other City departments.
 In research phase for creating an outreach campaign to reduce illegal dumping in conjunction with other City departments.
 Work with other City departments and possibly neighboring jurisdictions to create an outreach campaign to reduce illegal dumping/litter.
 Manage and implement an ongoing public education and outreach program to targeted audiences to comply with the NPDES permit.
 Provided multilingual outreach and technical assistance to Auburn businesses on pollution prevention / spill kit best management practices.
 Implemented school education program for general stormwater and natural resource protection.
 Continue remote learning and outreach for school program and business pollution prevention program until normal operations resume after the COVID-19 pandemic.
 Implement four electric vehicles as pool vehicles, and implement the use of renewable diesel.
 Four electric vehicles have been added; renewable diesel implementation is still a work in progress.
 In order to lower the City's emission rates and continue to meet standards, seek out and implement alternative fuel sources within the City's fleet.
+Continue the Civil Service Diversity Outreach program to further support the recruitment and development of a diverse and qualified pool of Police Officers.
+Implemented a community advertised police officer candidate open house with APD staff to help diversify our applicant pool and aid in candidate outreach and success.
+Invest in diversity and inclusion initiatives in the City; specific to HR a focus on hiring/civil service processes related to recruitment, selection, onboarding and retention.
+Ensure that all employees become engaged in the City-wide equity and inclusion efforts.
 Complete the inventory of the City's environmental assets.
 The inventory was completed in 2019.
 Hard copy files were created and organized and mapping layers incorporated into the City's electronic Geographic Information System (eGIS).